ezakhar/help/en/tariffs/purchase.md

   - tariffs/Club.md
 ---

-# How to subscribe to the tariff or renew it
+# How to subscribe to a tariff or renew it

 In this section: